regebro/hovercraft/docs/examples/positions.rst

 =====

 You don't have to give both X and Y coordinates.
-They will default to "no differece to the last slide" if not given.
+They will default to "no difference from the last slide" if not given.
 As the first slide ends up at X=0 and Y=0, the ``:data-x: 0`` above is strictly speaking not necessary.

 ----